StevenBlack/vocab/README.md

 ### penicil
-No, it's not a writing implement.
-In fact, it's the kind of short, bristly tufts of hair or fur you find along the backs of caterpillars.
-A great word for crossword puzzles or for teasing a friend who just got a punk haircut.
+The short, bristly tufts of hair or fur you find along the backs of caterpillars.

 ### pentimento